BlazorData-Net/PersonalDataWarehouse/README.md

 🙌 Credits

-Created and maintained by Michael Washington and contributors.
+Created and maintained by Michael Washington.
 Built with Blazor and the .NET platform.

 ##### Additional Components Used